Cascuna/performance-matters/AUDIT.md

 * docs.min.css 3.27s
 > First render 6.87s

-So, minifying the CSS had a positive impact on both the overall rendering as the initial render
+minifying the CSS had a noticeable positive impact on both the overall rendering as the initial render.
+Consider using something like https://www.npmjs.com/package/uglifycss for node projects to automate this process.

 ## Step 2: Minifying images
 Tool used to minify: https://tinypng.com/